 The technology, and what it can do, isn’t just some fad.

 Just a few years ago, consumers and investors were almost sympathetic to organizations that were hacked, exposing customer data that could be used in nefarious ways.
-There’s no such sympathy now, though, with companies well aware of the true cybercrime threat, and with access to a wide array of tools to fight.
+There’s no such sympathy now, though, with companies well aware of the true cyber-crime threat, and with access to a wide array of tools to fight.

 That’s why the September announcement that credit bureau Equifax Inc. (NYSE:EFX) had been hacked, exposing personal data of 143 million people, wasn’t met with any sympathy.
-It was completely preventable, and should have been prevented given the nature of what Equifax does.
+It was completely preventable, and it should have been prevented given the nature of what Equifax does.

 Robots aren’t just something you occasionally see in a science fiction movie anymore.
 They’re here, and in a way that’s not just a mere novelty, and not merely performing simple tasks like vacuuming your house.
-They’re doing all sorts of things, up to including ferrying packages in a warehouse.
+They’re doing all sorts of things, including ferrying packages in a warehouse.
 There’s even a robot that offers … “intimate” companionship.